 From above definitions different angles, we can summarize that the target price is a hope, a prediction, or a definition for the value of a product or service.
 In the following sections, we will talk more in details with two different parts of why knowing the target price is so important in the process:

-In his book: The World Is Flat: A Brief History of the Twenty-first Century, Thomas L. Friedman wrote that: In the current world, business become more and more global since the world becomes more and more flat.
+In his book: The World Is Flat: A Brief History of the Twenty-first Century, Thomas L. Friedman we can understand that: In the current world, business become more and more global since the world becomes more and more flat.
 People can do business with the people wherever, talking with each other through many different conversation apps, phone.
 And in the business world, the position between the buyer and seller’s status is becoming more and more equal.
 In general, there is a process of understanding each other when people have a cooperation or do business together.
 It's a process of matching value between each other -- you need something and I can provide it -- just that.
 Sometimes, when the supplier asks the target price, it is not really a matter of him wanting to know your price number for the sake of knowledge, but he might be evaluating you, the future potential for cooperation, how you define the price, or how sensitive you are on the price as a part of the overall project.

 On the other hand, the suppliers do really need to know your target price.
 If they get your target price, it will help them to understand the product value more quickly.
 They don’t need to wait for the final quotation they finish themselves since they can already know, rather quickly, whether the price that can be offered is close to the price expected.
 Since, in the case of NexPCB, it can take up to 3 working days to get a formal quotation of PCBA or a turnkey product, this can save a lot of time.
 Moreover, the supplier can use the target price to double check if there is anywhere that the design files have a mismatch to the pricing.
 Overall, this means the supplier can make the requests more consistent with the real request and make amendments to correct and errors in a shorter time if there is anything not correct.